Skip to contents

 ## $ : num [1:1024] -0.838 0.669 0.202 -0.686 -0.985 ...

-When working with a large corpus like our 22,960 abstracts, embedding all entries in a single pass using embed() is impractical and often leads to errors.
-For commercial APIs, there are typically strict limits on the number of inputs allowed per request (usually there are caps of 50 or a 100 inputs).
-For local APIs, resource constraints such as memory and processing power impose similar restrictions.
+When working with a large corpus like our 22,960 abstracts, embedding all entries in a single pass is impractical.
+Commercial APIs typically cap inputs per request at 50 to 100; local APIs face memory and compute constraints.

-Since long-running processes are prone to interruptions, such as network timeouts or unexpected system errors, it saves the results to disk as .rds files (consider arrow::write_parquet() or a database for really big workloads).
-On a MacBook Pro with an M1 Pro processor, this function completes embedding the entire dataset in approximately 25 minutes and writes 207 MB of data to disk.
-The time may vary depending on system specifications and batch size.
-To compare multiple target abstracts against the entire collection, we of course only need to embed it once.
+We batch the data into groups of 200 and write results to disk as we go.
+On a MacBook Pro M1 Pro this completes in approximately 25 minutes and writes 207 MB of data.
+To compare multiple target abstracts against the collection, we only need to embed the corpus once.

 embedding_batches <- tibble(abstract = abstracts) |>